project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

     * We also plan to contribute support for generating mobile app bundles, namely Android

-* We have made [myriad major contributions](https://github.com/makepad/makepad/pulls?q=author%3Akevinaboos) to the Makepad UI toolkit, as Robrix and Moly are two of the most complex apps built in Makepad
+* We have made [myriad major contributions](https://github.com/makepad/makepad/pulls?q=author%3Akevinaboos) to the Makepad UI toolkit, as Robrix and Moly are two of the most complex/demanding apps built in Makepad
     * Improvements to `PortalList`, a virtual viewport list with infinite scrolling
         * Better API with more introspection into the positional & visibility state of items in the list, its scrolling state, and its item caching behavior
         * Efficient implementations of smooth scrolling animations, e.g., jump to bottom or jump to a given item index